carpentries/instructor-training/episodes/05-memory.md

 and allow learners to write summary notes for themselves or otherwise ask them to review what they have learned at various points in the workshop.

+### Limit concepts

+In the same vein as "going slowly," it is important to limit the number of concepts introduced in a lesson.
+This can be hard!
+As you are reviewing a lesson to teach, you will doubtless come across related concepts that are very useful, and you may feel strongly motivated to sneak them in.
+Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.

 ## Attention is a Limited Resource: Cognitive Load

 Memory is not the only cognitive resource that is limited.
-Attention is constrained as well.
+Attention is constrained as well, which can limit the information that enters short term memory in the first place as well as interfere with attempts at consolidation.
 While many people believe that they can "multi-task," the reality is that attention can only focus on one thing at a time.
-Adding items that demand attention adds more things to alternate between attending to, which can reduce efficiency and performance on all of them. the theory of *[cognitive load][wikipedia-cognitive-load]*.
+Adding items that demand attention adds more things to alternate between attending to, which can reduce efficiency and performance on all of them. the theory of **[cognitive load][wikipedia-cognitive-load]**.
 There are different theories of cognitive load, but one by Sweller posits that people have to attend to three types of things when they are learning:

-*   Things they have to think about in order to *perform a task* ("intrinsic").
+*   Things they have to think about in order to **perform a task** ("intrinsic").
-*   Mental effort required to *connect the task* to new and old information ("germane").
+*   Mental effort required to **connect the task** to new and old information ("germane").
-*   *Distractions* and other mental effort not directly related to performing or learning from the task ("extraneous").
+*   **Distractions** and other mental effort not directly related to performing or learning from the task ("extraneous").

 Cognitive load is not always a bad thing!
 There is plenty of evidence that *some* difficulty is desirable and can increase learning.
 However, there are limits.
-Managing all forms of cognitive load, with particular attention to extraneous load, can help prevent *cognitive overload* from impeding learning altogether.
+Managing all forms of cognitive load, with particular attention to extraneous load, can help prevent **cognitive overload** from impeding learning altogether.

-One way to manage cognitive load as tasks become more complex is by using *guided practice*: creating a structure in which learners can apply their skills in stepped, precisely targeted ways and get feedback on their progress before transferring their attention to a different element to be learned.
+One way to manage cognitive load as tasks become more complex is by using **guided practice**: creating a structure that narrowly guides focus on specific skills and knowledge in a stepped fashion, with feedback at each step before transferring attention to a new feature.

 > ## Is Guided Practice "Hand Holding?"
 >